19 fetuses found buried near clinic in India

 A 2014 report by the UN Committee on the Rights of the Child said that "female infanticide and abandonment of girls (in India) remain widespread, resulting in ... a high male-to-female ratio."

-The director of an international health advocacy group expressed alarm that the true scale of number of illegal abortions in India might be hidden.
+The director of an international health advocacy group expressed alarm that the true scale of the number of illegal abortions in India might be hidden.

 The UN Population Fund estimates more than 117 million women across Asia are "missing" due to gender-biased sex selection.